Qatar to open Mideast's first World Cup before leaders, fans - WHIZ News

 “We warn our Muslim brothers from following this event or attending it,” the group said, calling on scholars not to support it.
 However, the al-Qaida arm did not directly threaten the tournament and has been weakened by years of drone strikes from American forces and engulfed by Yemen’s ongoing war.

 Qatar’s state-run news agency announced Prince Mohammed’s presence in the country, as well as other world leaders.
 It said U.N.
-Secretary-General António Guterres, Algerian President Abdelmadjid Tebboune, Senegalese President Macky Sall, Palestinian President Mahmoud Abbas and Rwandan President Paul Kagame had arrived in Doha.
+Secretary-General António Guterres, Algerian President Abdelmadjid Tebboune, Egyptian President Abdel Fattah el-Sissi, Senegalese President Macky Sall, Palestinian President Mahmoud Abbas and Rwandan President Paul Kagame had arrived in Doha.

+Kuwait’s crown prince also arrived, along with the director-general of the World Health Organization and Djibouti’s president.

 Meanwhile, Iran sent just its minister of youth and sports — not its hard-line president — as the Islamic Republic faces monthslong protests over the death of a 22-year-old woman earlier detained by the country’s morality police.